arnkoen/poki/README.md

 Audio has been moved outside the core.
 This is because it does not support sound input, which is not optimal for some creative coding use cases.
 Have a look at libs like miniaudio or rtAudio, if you need it.
 Also, if you'd like some advanced audio engine for games, you should have a look at SoLoud. \
-The builtin phong shader uses the alpha channel of the diffuse texture as a specular map.
+The built-in phong shader uses the alpha channel of the diffuse texture as a specular map.
 If you want to pack your image accordingly, you can use [pk-image](https://github.com/arnkov/pk-image). \
 For tools regarding the m3d model format, have a look here https://gitlab.com/bztsrc/model3d. \
 The license for poki itself is the [uLicense](https://github.com/r-lyeh/uLicense).
 For the licenses